tayganr/purviewlab/modules/module06.md

     > :bulb: **Did you know?**
     >
-    > Azure Purview can connect to **multiple** Azure Data Factories but each Azure Data Factory account can only connect to **one** Azure Purview account.
+    > Microsoft Purview can connect to **multiple** Azure Data Factories but each Azure Data Factory account can only connect to **one** Microsoft Purview account.

     ![](../images/module06/06.07-purview-adf.png)